NicoloToscani/node-red-contrib-vibration-severity/README.md

 Node-RED node for evaluating vibration velocity severity based on ISO10816 guidance

 ## Install
-You can install these nodes directly from the **Manage Palette** menu in the Node-RED interface.
+You can install this nodes directly from the **Manage Palette** menu in the Node-RED interface.

 Alternatively, run the following command in your Node-RED user directory - typically `~/.node-red` on Linux or `%HOMEPATH%\.nodered` on Windows